BCleverly/organise-hub/docs/REACTIONS_FEATURE_README.md

 The reactions feature allows users to like recipes, helping to gauge popularity and quality.
 Users can:
 - Like/unlike public recipes
-- View recipes they've liked in a dedicated "Favorites" section
+- View recipes they've liked in a dedicated "Favourites" section
 - See like counts on recipe cards and detail pages

 ## Implementation Details